i-m-siddhant/LEARN_GIT/readme.md

     Git will warn us about files in conflict
     Our code editor will give a markdown and syntax highlighting for resolving the conflicts

+## git diff

+* git diff is a powerful tool that can show the differences between data sets
+* Display the differences betweent the original file and unstaged changes